elhassane1230/rl-semantic-marketplace/README.md

 RL raises the **agreement rate** (0.79 → 0.96) and **total welfare** (3.02 →
 3.52): the agents learn to reach efficient deals instead of walking away.
-The **surplus split** shifts toward the seller — a genuine multi-agent dynamic: the seller moves first on price and learns to capture more of the surplus, while the buyer only learns to reject clearly-bad offers.
+The **surplus split** shifts toward the seller, a genuine multi-agent dynamic: the seller moves first on price and learns to capture more of the surplus, while the buyer only learns to reject clearly-bad offers.
 It's an emergent equilibrium, not a bug.